 A home study will gather information about you and your family and prepare you for adoption, and evaluate your stability as an adoptive home.
-No matter whom you are working with, a positive pre-adoptive home screening, also known as a home study is required for domestic and international adoptions.
+No matter whom you are working with, a positive pre-adoptive home screening, also known as a home study is required for any domestic or international adoption.

 The home screening will explore the most personal aspects of your life and may seem intrusive at times.
 We strive to remain sensitive and respectful throughout the process.
 Remember the ultimate goal is to ensure that children are being placed in a nurturing and safe environment and state law requires specific inquires.

-We will provide a list of documents needed in order to prepare you and your family for the home visit.
+We will provide a list of documents and checklists needed in order to prepare you and your family for the home visit.
 These include but are not limited to:

 Birth Certificate or Passport